microscopic-image-analysis/geosss/README.md

 ## Installation

-GeoSSS is available for installation from PyPI (TODO: Add a link here later, when on PyPI).
+GeoSSS is available for installation from PyPI.
 Therefore, simply type:

 ```
 pip install geosss